FredericoPAP/FredericoPAP/README.md

 - 👋 Hello, My name is Frederico Pereira
 - 💻 I use Java, JavaScript, CSS and HTML in most of my projects
-- 🧗‍♀️ I’m currently learning React.js and TypeScript
+- 🧗‍♀️ I’m currently learning React.js and AWS
 - 📫 How to reach me: fred.pereira93@gmail.com